AxFab/expediate/docs/git.md

 ## `gitCreate(gitDirectory, options?)`

-Programmatically initialise a new bare Git repository:
+Programmatically initialise a new Git repository:

 ```ts
 import { gitCreate } from 'expediate';